 Melasma is a skin pigmentation with brown patches on the face around the mouth, on the forehead, or nose typically.
 While this condition is not considered severe, it points to deeper, organ-level imbalances in Chinese medicine.
 It is thought to be caused by hormonal imbalances creating an increased stimulation of melanocytes secondary to estrogen and progesterone, ultraviolet light, thyroid dysfunction, and/or genetic predisposition.
 Studies have shown Chinese medicine and acupressure to be effective at clearing melasma by improving Yin and Yang balance, stimulating the free flow of blood and regulate body's immune and endocrine tasks in the body.
-For best outcomes using self-care, combine associated Acupressure Sticks™ to acu-points, organic herbs, topical remedies, and good lifestyle practices.
+For best outcomes using self-care, combine associated Aroma Acu-Sticks™ to acu-points, topical remedies, and good lifestyle practices.

 Acupressure Points for Melasma

 Learn How to Use Essential Oils for Acupressure Linked Here!

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 4

 - Apply the Earth Element Acupressure Stick to Acupressure Point Spleen 10